-Subject to the prior payment of the Senior Obligations (as described under the caption "-Senior Obligations"), the 2018C Bonds are payable from and secured by deposits into the Redevelopment Property Tax Trust Fund to be derived from the Project Areas.
+Subject to the prior application and lien in favor of the Senior Obligations (as described under the caption "-Senior Obligations"), the 2020 Bonds are payable from and secured by deposits into the Redevelopment Property Tax Trust Fund to be derived from Project Area II and Project Area III on a parity with the 2018 Bonds and any other Parity Debt issued by the Agency.
 See the caption "-Security of Bonds; Equal Security."

-The Agency has no power to levy and collect taxes, and various factors beyond its control could affect the amount of Pledged Tax Revenues available to pay the principal of and interest on the 2018C Bonds.
+The Agency has no power to levy and collect taxes, and various factors beyond its control could affect the amount of Pledged Tax Revenues available to pay the principal of and interest on the 2020 Bonds.
 See the captions "-Tax Increment Financing," "-Recognized Obligation Payment Schedule," "PROPERTY TAXATION IN CALIFORNIA" and "RISK FACTORS."

-The 2018C Bonds are not a debt of the City, the State, or any of its political subdivisions (other than the Agency), and neither said City, said State, nor any of its political subdivisions (other than the Agency) is liable thereon, nor in any event will the 2018C Bonds be payable out of any funds or properties other than those of the Agency.
-The 2018C Bonds do not constitute an indebtedness within the meaning of any constitutional or statutory debt limitation or restriction.
+The 2020 Bonds are not a debt of the City, the State, or any of its political subdivisions, and neither said City, said State, nor any of its political subdivisions is liable thereon, nor in any event will the 2020 Bonds be payable out of any funds or properties other than those of the Agency.
+The 2020 Bonds do not constitute an indebtedness within the meaning of any constitutional or statutory debt limitation or restriction.